-The marching band from Libertyville High School in Chicago’s northern suburbs will join others, including Barrington High School, in London in front of more than 600,000 people who will be in attendance and an estimated 300 million who will watch through other media coverage, of London’s New Year’s Day Parade.
+The marching band from Libertyville High School in Chicago’s northern suburbs will join others, including Barrington High School, in London in front of more than 600,000 people who will be in attendance and an estimated 300 million who will watch through other media coverage, for London’s New Year’s Day Parade.

 This article will be updated as more information becomes available.